lunaJ73/booking-and-reservation-engine-web-application/README.md

 Deployed the above application API as a Docker image on AWS EC2 for integration testing.

 Kafka to establish a communication protocol between service and system and AWS SDK to connect to Amazon S3 buckets, which is provides us an end-to-end approach which secures and hardens your infrastructure.
 It give us with the security we need at a lower cost than in an on-premises environment.
 The security are provided protects the privacy as it is stored in AWS data centers of our project.
 The application is hosted on EC2 instances and load is balanced by a Load Balancer and Auto Scaling Groups (ASG).
-### Create a Minimum Viable Product
 ### Demo to Client & Get Feedback
-### Design a Roadmap

 ### Install

-The following directions are for cordova-cli (most people).
-Alternatively you can use the [Android platform scripts workflow](PlatformScriptsWorkflow.md).

-* Open an existing cordova project, with cordova-android 4.0.0+, and using the latest CLI.
-Crosswalk variables can be configured as an option when installing the plugin
-* Add this plugin